All Episodes

 They don't know anything.

-They're real worried at John Meekham and Evan Thomas at Newsweek who ran around with him.
+At John Meekum and Evan Thomas at Newsweek, who ran around with him, say he's a creature.

 He's creepy.

-I'm the only one, me and my brother were the only ones that were skeptical about Obama during this campaign, Mr. Rainey, because you and your colleagues certainly had given up any skepticism whatsoever.
+I'm the only one, me and my brethren, the only ones that were skeptical about Obama during this campaign, Mr. Rainey, because you and your colleagues certainly had given up any skepticism whatsoever.

 Let me give you his whole sentence.

-A healthy skepticism is not only the media's right, but it's obligation, including the Los Angeles Times, the Washington Post and the Wall Street Journal have already argued that Obama's best bet to succeed will be if he hews to a centrist path.
+A healthy skepticism is not only the media's right, but its obligation, including the Los Angeles Times, Washington Post, and the Wall Street Journal have already argued that Obama's best bet to succeed will be if he hews to a centrist path.

 And you, Mr. Rainey, think just because all these newspapers say, including your own, that nobody reads anymore, that he should hew to a centrist line means he's going to.

-Look at him, Mr. Rainey, and tell me if you find anything centrist in his life, in his voting record in the Senate, as a community organizer, find anything centrist.
+Look at him, Mr. Rainey, and tell me if you find anything centrist in his life, in his voting record in the Senate, as a community organizer.

 Don't cite for me his campaign rhetoric.